Jonston/symfony-sunctum-bundle/README.md

 ## User Entity Setup

-To use the bundle, you must:
+To use the bundle, your owner entity must:
+- Implement the `HasAccessTokensInterface` interface
-- Implement the `HasAccessTokensInterface` in your owner entity
+- Implement Symfony's `UserInterface` interface (since the authenticator returns the entity directly)
 - Use the `HasAccessTokensTrait` for token management (optional helper)
 - Add the `accessTokens` property with a OneToMany annotation (if you want a bidirectional relation)
-- Configure the `owner` relationship in AccessToken via ManyToOne

 ### Example Implementation